MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

+# Advanced Introduction to DevOps

-# DevOps Course lessons outcomes:
+## DevOps Course lessons outcomes
   - [Module 1: Introduction to Agile and DevOps](#module-1-introduction-to-agile-and-devops)
     - [Lesson 1: Waterfall vs. Agile](#lesson-1-waterfall-vs-agile)
     - [Lesson 2: What is required to be a DevOps Engineer?](#lesson-2-what-is-required-to-be-a-devops-engineer)